JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 subtitle: Delancey's PRS....
 published: false
 ---
 Our last blog [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) how Delancey  has shown great efficiency in its [__Elephant One__ development](/tribeca-square).
 Delancey bought the land for £8m, flipped it between companies, increasing the value to £18m and used this cost, amongst others, to avoid paying £58m of planning contributions, including affordable housing contributions [^1].
-Along the way it gained the almost free use of half an acre of public land, which it was to provide as a market square, but has now disappeared.
+Along the way it gained the almost free use of another half an acre of public land, which it was to provide as a market square, but has now disappeared.

 ![](/img/getliving.png)
 *Labour GLA Housing chief Tom Copley at __Get Living London__'s "East Village"*